JNRowe/vim-configs/localcfg/abbr.rst

     iabbrev AFAIK as far as I know iabbrev AKA also known as
     iabbrev ASAP as soon as possible
-    iabbrev FAF fire'n'forget
+    iabbrev FAF fire’n’forget
-    iabbrev FINR fixed in the next release iabbrev FWIW for what it's worth
+    iabbrev FINR fixed in the next release iabbrev FWIW for what it’s worth
     iabbrev FYI for your information
     iabbrev HTH hope that helps
     iabbrev IIRC if I remember correctly